Adanurk/backend-notes/README.md

 + Node.js => a js runtime built on googles open source v8 js engine.
 + so we can run our code outside of browser.
 + v8 engine run the code.
 + so we can access to file sytem with nodejs.
+We couldnt do that on browser.

 => so it is perfect to use Node.js as a web server
 => meaning: we can finally use js on the server side of the web development in order to build fast highly scalable network applications.